How to Get Tested for Autism as an Adult

 In my opinion, your best bet may be a developmental pediatrician, child psychiatrist or pediatric neurologist who is both experienced in evaluating autism in children and open to seeing older patients.
 So I would recommend talking to the clinician who diagnosed your child.
 If she or he does not feel qualified to evaluate an adult, he or she may have a respected colleague who would be.

 Otherwise I would recommend contacting an established and respected autism center in your area.
-Examples include the centers in the Autism Speaks Autism Treatment Network.
+Examples include the centers in the Autism Speaks Autism Care Network.
 This will provide you with the assurance that the clinician has agreed to adhere to the center’s high standards for care for patients with autism, regardless of age.

 Thanks again for your question.
 I hope this information helps and that you’ll let us know how you’re doing.